Edinburgh Innovations has launched its new Strategic Partnerships team and Innovation Engines partnerships concept.

 Innovation Engines will power new international strategic partnerships across sectors where University of Edinburgh expertise is set to make significant impact over the coming five-to-ten years.

-At the “Accelerate with Edinburgh Innovations” launch event, Dr Andrea Taylor, EI’s Head of Strategic Partnerships, outlined EI’s partnership ambitions and introduced the Innovation Engines concept to an international audience of more than 150, spanning commercial businesses, the public sector, investors, entrepreneurs and fellow higher education institutions.
+At the “Accelerate with Edinburgh Innovations” launch event, Dr Andrea Taylor, EI’s Director of Strategic Partnerships, outlined EI’s partnership ambitions and introduced the Innovation Engines concept to an international audience of more than 150, spanning commercial businesses, the public sector, investors, entrepreneurs and fellow higher education institutions.

 Industries represented included aerospace, agriculture, automotive, food, computing, engineering, finance, fintech, housing, legal, medical, pharmaceutical, renewable energy, robotics, transport and waste.